-The Ozone Cell, MoEFCC had developed a project jointly with the Electronic Sector Skill Council of India (ESSCI) for upskilling and certifying 100,000 RAC service technicians under the Skill India Mission

-- Pradhan Mantri Kaushal Vikas Yojana (PMKVY) of Ministry of Skill development.
+The Ozone Cell, MoEF&CC had developed a project jointly with the Electronic Sector Skill Council of India (ESSCI) for upskilling and certifying 100,000 RAC service technicians under the Skill India Mission - PMKVY of Ministry of Skill Development and Entrepreneurship (MSDE).
 Through this proposal not only the livelihood opportunities of the RAC service technicians working in the informal sector would be enhanced though upskilling and certification, but most importantly this would have significant positive environmental impacts through reduction leakage of refrigerants and increase in the energy efficiency in the operation of RAC equipment.

-The project was launched on 2 August 2018 in the presence of Hon'ble Minister for Environment, Forest and Climate Change, Hon'ble Minister for Skill Development and Entrepreneurship (MSDE) and the Hon'ble Minister of State for Environment, Forest and Climate Change.
+The project was launched on 2nd August, 2018 in the presence of Hon'ble Minister for Environment, Forest and Climate Change, Hon'ble Minister for Skill Development and Entrepreneurship (MSDE) and the Hon'ble Minister of State for Environment, Forest and Climate Change.
 A Memorandum of Understanding between the MoEF&CC and MSDE for implementing the project was signed by the Joint Secretaries of the two ministries during the launch function.
 Implementation of the project has begun and Training of Trainers programmes are currently under implementation.

-Under Phase-I of the project 20,000 Service Technicians have been up-skilledout of whole 17,000 technicians have been certified.
+Under Phase-I of the project 20,000 Service Technicians have been up-skilled out of whole 17,000 technicians have been certified.
 A third party review/assessment of the trainings undertaken, infrastructure available at the training center, quality of trainers and assessors and feedback from the trainees on the quality of training done by Indian Institute of Corporate Affairs (IICA), for the trainings and certifications conducted under Phase-I of the project.

-In order to provide oversight and guidance to the project two project advisory committee meetings were held under the chairpersonship of Ms. Geeta Menon, Joint Secretary, MoEF& CC.
-The Advisory Committee is co-chaired by Joint Secretary (Skill), Ministry of Skill Development and Entrepreneurship and has representatives of industry, industry associations, National Skill Development Corporation and Electronic Sector Skill Council of India, the project implementing agency.
+In order to provide oversight and guidance to the project two project advisory committee meetings were held under the chairpersonship of Ms. Geeta Menon, Joint Secretary, MoEF&CC.
+The Advisory Committee is co-chaired by Joint Secretary (Skill), MSDE and has representatives of industry, industry associations, National Skill Development Corporation and ESSCI, the project implementing agency.